unisave-cloud/website/src/docs/heapstore.md

 > **Note:** If you are familiar with Unity coroutines, then think of `async void` like `IEnumerable` and similarly of `await` like `yield return`.
 Unity executes asynchronous functions just like coroutines, except that they cooperate better with C#.

-We can now rewrite our document inserting code to use `async-await`:
+We can now rewrite our document-inserting code to use `async-await`:

 ```cs
 using System;